raygj/vault-content/use-cases/encryption-transit/Vault Transit Backend Demo Walkthrough.md

 Assumption is a root token will be used for the demo, in all our non-demo situations, a proper policy with _least privilege_ is created and used to consume EaaS via the Transit Backend.
 [Guide on transit policy requirements](https://learn.hashicorp.com/vault/encryption-as-a-service/eaas-transit#policy-requirements)

-*NOTE*: Vault can encrypt a binary file such as an image.
+*NOTE:*: Vault can encrypt a binary file such as an image.
 When you encrypt plaintext, it must be base64 encoded.

-*NOTE*: Vault does NOT store any data encrypted via the transit/encrypt endpoint.
+*NOTE:*: Vault does NOT store any data encrypted via the transit/encrypt endpoint.
 The output you received is the ciphertext.
 You can store this ciphertext at the desired location (e.g. MySQL database) or pass it to another application.

 - Enable Transit Backend